 When you’ve found a stray animal, you need to decide whether you’re willing and able to hold onto it for a few days while looking for an owner or if you need to bring it to a shelter.
 Consider whether you’re willing to expose your household to an animal that may not be accustomed to other pets or children in your home and may not be current on vaccinations.

-Taking the Stray Animal to a Shelter
+Taking the stray animal to a shelter

-- Mountain Home Shelter (208) 587-2111
+- Mountain Home Animal Shelter: 208-587-2111

-If a pet is scanned for a microchip.
+- Get the animal scanned for a microchip.
 Many pets have a tiny, permanent form of identification called a microchip embedded near their shoulder blades under the skin.
 The only way to tell if an animal has a microchip is to visit the Idaho Humane Society or your local veterinarian’s office to have the pet scanned.
 If we find a microchip when scanning a pet at our facility, we are obligated to reunite that pet with its owner.
-The owner listed on the microchip will be contacted and the pet will not be able to leave the IHS in your care.
-The only exception to this rule is if contact is made with the owner while you are still at the shelter, arrangements to get the pet back to its owner are made and the owner gives their permission for you to leave the shelter with their pet.
+The owner listed on the microchip will be contacted and the pet will not be able to leave the shelter with you.
+The only exception to this rule is if contact is made with the owner while you are still at the shelter, arrangements to get the pet back to its owner are made and the owner gives permission for you to leave the shelter with their pet.

 - Keep us updated.
-Please remember to call the Idaho Humane Society shelter and remove your found report once you’ve located the stray animal’s owner so we can remove the report!
+Please remember to call us once you’ve located the stray animal’s owner so we can remove the report!